c Expand All C Collapse All

 Before you start

 The scales on older models are attached with 4-40 screws with hex socket heads.
 You will need two 1/16 inch allen keys to loosen and tighten the screws.
-Our Lynx and newer models use 6-32 screws with T15 (Torx drive) heads; usually a single driver is all you need.
+Our Lynx and newer models use 6-32 screws with T15 or T10 (Torx drive) heads; usually a single driver is all you need.
 You will also need a thin yet strong knife or putty knife to aid in separating scales from the tang.

 Prepare a clean work space, like a table or bench top, so that if you drop any of the small parts, they don’t get away.
 Lots of light helps too.
 It is a good idea to tape the edge of the blade so that you don’t cut yourself.
 A cutting board can be used as the actual work surface to avoid possibly marring a nice table top.